gblachonupg/electron-screenshare-opentok/README.md

 As you can see in the app/src/js/app.js, i use the same constraints in both my video element an in OpenTok but in the video element, I get the screen display rather than in OpenTok, i get the user's camera (default one i guess)

+As you can see, i use the module rtc-screenshare (https://github.com/rtc-io/rtc-screenshare) to manage screensharing accross browser and electron.